Athexhacker/hunter/README.md

 - Register and sign up for ngrok to obtain ngrok auth token in order for it to work push auth in directions as outlined on ngrok official website.

-- Fire up ngrok on the port (ngrok http 5555/standard is 5555) you're planning to running shellphish on, then open a seperate terminal and run shellphish, link/url will be present in ngrok's terminal tab.
+- Fire up ngrok on the port (ngrok http 5555/standard is 5555) you're planning to running shellphish on, then open a seperate terminal and run hunter, link/url will be present in ngrok's terminal tab.

 ## How to Update: